What do we need to be mindful of?

 Though it’s not often talked about, we can feel very differently about each of our children.
 You’ve know your toddler for much longer than the new baby.
 Give yourself time to love.

-Written by Jane Barry, Midwife and Child Health Nurse.
+Written by for Nourish by Jane Barry, Midwife and Child Health Nurse.